particle-iot/blueprint-keyword-spotting/README.md

 ### 1. Collect Training Data

-1. **Log into Edge Impulse** and create a new project for faucet detection.
+1. **Log into Edge Impulse** and create a new project for keyword detection.
 2. Go to the **Data Acquisition** tab and collect sample data for the words you wish to detect.
 If you are generating your own audio sample data, you can generate samples using your phone, which is often easier than getting the raw samples off your Particle device.